moeiscool/Shinobi/README.md

 # Shinobi CE
 ### GPLv3

+Shinobi Pro is free for personal use.
+Get Shinobi Pro for the latest code.

 Shinobi is the Open Source CCTV Solution written in Node.JS.
 Designed with multiple account system, Streams by WebSocket, and Save to WebM.
 Shinobi can record IP Cameras and Local Cameras.

 <a href="http://shinobi.video/gallery"><img src="https://github.com/ShinobiCCTV/Shinobi/blob/master/web/libs/img/demo.jpg?raw=true"></a>